GeorgePatsias/ScareCrow-CobaltStrike/README.md

 # ScareCrow CobaltStrike intergration CNA

 A Cobalt Strike script for ScareCrow payload generation.
-Works only with the binary Loader.
+Works only with the binary and DLL Loader.

 ### ScareCrow Available Options
 ```bash